Globe valve

-A globe valve, different from ball valve, is a type of valve used for regulating flow in a pipeline, consisting of a movable plug or disc element and a stationary ring seat in a generally spherical body.
+A globe valve is a type of valve used for regulating flow in a pipeline, consisting of a movable plug or disc element and a stationary ring seat in a generally spherical body.

-Globe valves are named for their spherical body shape with the two halves of the body being separated by an internal baffle.
-This has an opening that forms a seat onto which a movable plug can be screwed in to close (or shut) the valve.
+The globe valve is named for its historical spherical internal body shape, with the two halves of the body being separated by an internal baffle, and is not to be confused with a ball valve, which uses a pivoting internal spherical ball to control flow.
+A globe valve incorporates a seat onto which a movable plug can be screwed in to close (or shut) the valve.
 The plug is also called a disc.
 In globe valves, the plug is connected to a stem which is operated by screw action using a handwheel in manual valves.
 Typically, automated globe valves use smooth stems rather than threaded and are opened and closed by an actuator assembly.

-Information
+Name

 Although globe valves in the past had the spherical bodies which gave them their name, many modern globe valves do not have much of a spherical shape.
 However, the term globe valve is still often used for valves that have such an internal mechanism.
 In plumbing, valves with such a mechanism are also often called stop valves since they don't have the spherical housing, but the term stop valve may refer to valves which are used to stop flow even when they have other mechanisms or designs.